jin0008/myopia/README.md

+#Myopia Management
+This is a web-based platform to help clinician for tracking axial lengths in children.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.